Risks and Dangers of Mixing Adderall with Other Drugs

-Adderall also has a high potential for abuse.
-Use of the drug, as well as withdrawal from it after a period of sustained use, should be closely monitored by a doctor.
+Adderall is a medication that is frequently prescribed to people who struggle with attention deficit hyperactivity disorder (ADHD).
 Even though it has side effects on its own, some people who are prescribed the drug are not aware of the dangers of mixing Adderall with other drugs.

 According to the Journal of Ethnographic and Qualitative Research, Xanax is often used recreationally as a “downer” by people who aren’t able to come off a methamphetamine high.
 Many who use a combination of Adderall and another prescription drug, such as Xanax, are misinformed about the way the two drugs work.
 It’s a common myth that prescription drugs are safer than drugs found on the street, and the misuse of these two substances together can have unhealthy, and potentially severe, consequences.

 Alcohol is a known depressant, and Adderall is a stimulant.
 When Adderall and alcohol are mixed, they compete for the body’s energy and can produce dangerous side effects.
 Adderall use can cause people to feel more sober than they truly are, and this might cause people to drink excessively because they can’t feel the effects of the alcohol they’ve drank.

 On its own, alcohol influences behavior and reduces inhibitions.
 Using Adderall along with alcohol amplifies this effect and could cause people to take greater risks.
 People who combine these two substances may miss the body’s cues that they have had enough to drink, and they could consume dangerous quantities of alcohol, potentially leading to severe health consequences — including alcohol poisoning.

 Marijuana is a depressant, while Adderall is a stimulant.
 Each substance can mask the effects of the other if they are taken at the same time, so it is not recommended that these two substances are used at the same time.